 - Prevents the ice cream from turning rock solid, as highlighted by David Lebovitz.

 Gingerbread spices or a mixture of ground ginger, cinnamon and nutmeg.
-I used LOTS of spices to balance out the nutty flavour of the cookie dough.
+I used LOTS of spices to balance out the nutty flavor of the cookie dough.